Brandt's bat

 Brandt's bat or Brandt's myotis (Myotis brandtii) is a species of vesper bat in the family Vespertilionidae.
-It is native throughout most of Europe and parts of western Asia.
+It is native to most of Europe and parts of western Asia.

 Taxonomy and etymology

 The species was described in 1845 by German zoologist Eduard Friedrich Eversmann, who placed it the genus Vespertilio.

-For a time, the Brandt's bat was considered a subspecies of the whiskered bat, Myotis mystacinus.
+For a time, the Brandt's bat was considered a subspecies of the whiskered bat Myotis mystacinus.
 In 1958, one author proposed that the two might be separate species, based on baculum differences; this idea gained traction in papers authored in 1970 and 1971.

-It is named for the German zoologist Johann Friedrich von Brandt.
+It is named after the German zoologist Johann Friedrich von Brandt.

 Formerly, populations in central and eastern Asia were classified in this species.
 However, more recent studies indicate that they form a distinct species, the Siberian bat (Myotis sibiricus).